TubinoNero/BinaryStructTree/README.md

 - Uses destructors, so you can sleep relatively safely knowing that you have the ability to create a very large number of binary trees in one run without running out of memory

-- Shows that at the 2020, I had little knowledge of object-oriented programming - the code still looks much more readable than the average Java programmer's work despite the lack of comments
+- Shows that at the 2020, I had little knowledge of object-oriented programming - ~~the code still looks much more readable than the average Java programmer's work despite the lack of comments~~

 - BARELY ANY EXCEPTIONS IN THE CODE!
 If something goes unplanned, well...
 Have fun!

+## 📋 TO-DO

+- Add some comments to the code to make it readable to any other human beings

+- Compile it for Linux and Windows